yugabyte/yugabyte-db/docs/content/latest/faq/compatibility.md

 Unlike Apache Cassandra, YugaByte COUNTER type is almost the same as INTEGER types.
 There is no need of lightweight transactions requiring 4 round trips to perform increments in YugaByte - these are efficiently performed with just one round trip.

-### How is 'USING TIMESTAMP' different in YugaByte?
+### How is 'USING TIMESTAMP' different in YugaByte DB?

 In Apache Cassandra, the highest timestamp provided always wins.
 Example: